babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Cells Cloud SDK for Node.js.md

-Node.js Cloud SDK wraps Aspose.Cells REST API so you could seamlessly integrate Excel® file generation, manipulation, conversion & processing features into your own Node.js applications.

 # Process Excel® Files in the Cloud with Node.js

 [Aspose.Cells Cloud SDK for Node.js](https://products.aspose.cloud/cells/nodejs) allows developers to create, edit, process & convert Excel spreadsheets in the Cloud.
 The Excel Cloud SDK gets its functionality from Aspose.Cells Cloud API, allowing your Node.js apps to work with all Excel file formats and features including worksheet & cell management, conditional formatting, auto-filters, auto-shapes, charts, OleObjects, page breaks, ListObjects, Pivot Tables, charts and much more.

 ## Excel File Processing Features

 - Create Excel files from scratch using the API.
 - Load, process & convert spreadsheets via Cloud SDK.
 - Add, update or delete worksheet, charts, pictures, shapes, hyperlinks & validations.
 - Add or remove cells area for conditional formatting from Excel worksheets.